COVID-19 Resource Center

 - Social distancing: Stay six feet away from others around you.

 - Avoid close contact with people who are sick.

-- Wear a face covering in all public places, including when coming to a Beebe care site.
+- Wear a 2-layer face covering (not a gaiter or bandana) in all public places, including when coming to a Beebe care site.

 - Clean your hands often: Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, or having been in a public place.

 - If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.

 - To the extent possible, avoid touching high-touch surfaces in public places – elevator buttons, door handles, handrails, handshaking with people, etc. Use a tissue or your sleeve to cover your hand or finger if you must touch something.
 If you do touch a public surface, wash your hands directly afterward.

 - Avoid touching your face, nose, eyes, etc.